ASSISTANT PROFESSOR - PEDIATRIC PSYCHIATRY

-Minimum Qualifications: This position requires that the applicant be Board Certified in Psychiatry and Board Eligible/Certified in Child Psychiatry or Board Certified in Pediatrics and Board Eligible in Developmental and Behavioral Pediatrics.
+Applicants should be Board Certified in Psychiatry and Board Eligible/Certified in Child Psychiatry.
 Prior to assuming the position, a Florida Teaching Medical Certificate or Florida Medical License is required.

 To apply, please visit Careers Website Job Application

 POSTDOCTORAL CLINICAL FELLOWSHIP IN CHILD & ADOLESCENT PSYCHOLOGY - ANXIETY/OCD/TOURETTE AND RELATED DISORDERS

 The USF Rothman Center invites applications for a post-doctoral clinical fellowship position in anxiety (including OCD, Tourette and related disorders: trichotillomania, skin picking, hoarding, selective mutism, body dysmorphic disorder, mood and behavior disorders).
 Successful candidates will be involved in clinical evaluation and treatment of children, adolescents and adults with anxiety and Obsessive-Compulsive Spectrum Disorders.
 The primary duties for this position will be providing evidence based cognitive-behavioral treatment to youth and their families.
 Opportunities for work with specialized populations – e.g., early childhood intervention, older adults, youth with autism spectrum disorder, are available.
 Opportunities may exist for PCIT training.
 Assessment and testing experience is available if desired.
 Although the primary responsibilities of the position are clinical in nature, ample time and opportunities are available for professional development, grant-related and independent research.
 Most trainees participate have published and/or presented at professional conferences.
 Supervision of graduate students and lecturing opportunities are also provided.